U.S. Air Force - Altus

 Western Oklahoma State College on Altus Air Force Base

 Western cares about student success!
 That is why we are a presence on Altus Air Force Base.
 Our program on base is designed for the convenience of students with erratic schedules.
 It is our intense desire for students to be successful.
 For that reason, we have staff that is willing to work with the student.
 If there is a reasonable way to do what needs to be done for a student, Western is willing.
-You are always welcome at the Western office on base.
-If you have questions or just need help, please contact us--by phone: 580-481-6106 or by email: firstname.lastname@example.org
+You are always welcome at the Western office on base in AAFB Bldg.
+87 Room 236.
+If you have questions or just need help, please contact us--by phone: 580-481-6106 or by email: email@example.com

 The Associate of Applied Science in Military Studies can be completed in its entirity on base, and can often be done in conjunction with your CCAF degree.
 Many times, students can complete both degrees simultaneously without having to take any additional courses.
 AAS in Military Studies degree plan.
 See your AAFB Liaison for more details!